vi-t-huynh/aznbb/README.md

 ## 🎯 Purpose

-Paradise is built to showcase a clean and functional eCommerce experience, utilizing modern front-end technologies to deliver an efficient shopping platform.
+Plant Paradise is built to showcase a clean and functional eCommerce experience, utilizing modern front-end technologies to deliver an efficient shopping platform.

 ## 🛠️ Installation